gchen0119/openimagechallenge/README.md

           (with stronger localized activation) to the same-sized (i.e., same "stage") high level upsampled layers (with stronger semantics).
 This is called "lateral" connection by adding the two feature maps.
+        * The difference is that the upsampling is performed after the network is built and
     * Upsampling/Deconvolution with Fully Convolutional layers to extract features from earlier layers for a meaningful semantic information.
     * Skip connections from earlier layers to Residual layers to avoid